 How Much Time Does It Take to Prepare a Will?

-Usually we meet with you twice – first to take your instructions, and second meeting one to two weeks later to sign the document.
+Usually we meet with you twice – first to take your instructions, and second meeting one to three weeks later to sign the document.

 How Do I Get Ready